titon/toolkit/docs/en/components/toast.md

 Toasts are an excellent way of providing feedback, or grabbing a users attention, for operations or actions that they have committed on the website.
-These toasts are also optional, and will disappear after a duration as to not interrupt their browsing experience.
+Toasts are also optional, and will disappear after a duration as to not interrupt their browsing experience.

 To begin, a toast container needs to be initialized on the `body`.